paypal/sdk-spec/spec/client/android/prerequisites.md

 Your API credentials are a `client ID` and `secret`, which authenticate API requests from your account.
 To get these credentials:
 - Log in to the Developer Dashboard with the account created above.
 - Under the `DASHBOARD` menu, select `My Apps & Credentials`.
-- Make sure you're on the Sandbox tab to get the API credentials you'll use while you're developing code.
-After you test and before you go live, switch to the Live tab to get live credentials.
+- Make sure you're on the Sandbox tab to get API credentials for PayPal's development environment.
+After you test and verify your app's integration, switch to the Live tab to get credentials for production.
 - In the `REST API apps` section in the `App Name` column, select `Default Application`, which PayPal creates with a new Developer Dashboard account.
 If `Default Application` does not exist, select `Create App` to create a new test application.
 - The application details page displays your API credentials, including your `client ID` and `secret`.